Remberto Giménez: Charges occupied regarding art

 He was a restless musical event organizer ad participated of countless cultural events.
 He was member of the Academy of Language and Guaraní Culture.
 Remberto was one of the main supporters of the union between the Paraguayan Institute and Gymnasium, fusion of which emerged the Paraguayan Association.
 He was the first president of A.P.A.
 (Associated Paraguayan Authors).
 He was a teacher in the National School of the Capital and in the School of Girls of Asunción.
 Also he was general music director "ad honorem".

 In the educational field, he was part of the formation of choirs and wrote popular music arrangements, also writing some songs dedicated to the youths.
 Several brilliant violinists and pianists emerged from the Normal School of Music.
 The fact that Remberto never entirely shared his knowledge about composition is criticized and is the probable reason for not leaving disciples.
 Other intriguing fact is that he never invited other orchestra director to direct his (OSCA).

-He was a great orchestra director and in some of his pieces as in "Paraguayan Rhapsody" a superior harmonic display can be noticed in comparison to other Paraguayan composers in the time.
-He was likewise a great violinist.
+He was said to be a great orchestra director and violinist.

 As a creator his symphonic pieces remain in a nationalist and romantic style as other pieces share a limited style of popular pieces of good taste.
 He directed and published various editions of his arrangements and anthems just as the different versions for the national anthem.
 He published two discs with the (OSCA) sponsored by the Municipality of Asunción.